MrVauxs/pf2e-jb2a-macros/README.md

 ## Optional Modules
 - [SoundFx Library](https://github.com/CDeenen/SoundFxLibrary) and [Animated Spell Effects: Cartoon](https://github.com/jackkerouac/animated-spell-effects-cartoon) for sounds.
 - [PF2e Ranged Combat](https://github.com/JDCalvert/FVTT-PF2e-Ranged-Combat) is integrated into the module.
 Various reload actions can be found in the PF2e Animations Compendiums which provide both reloading functions and animation + sound effects to your reloads.
+- [Token Magic FX](https://github.com/Feu-Secret/Tokenmagic) is an optional dependency for animations that modify how your token looks, such as Petrified grayed out tokens or the "heavy breathing" effect of Encumbered.

 ## Not-Recommended Modules
 - [Automated Evocations](https://github.com/theripper93/automated-evocations), PF2e Animations provides full range of automation for summoning spells as well as animations for them, which are fully customizable by both the GM and the player, on global and individual actor scale.